SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

            - Interpretation: The site is severely overloaded, both in bed occupancy and wait times, requiring immediate re-direction of patient flow.

 ## Course of Action: Hybrid approach between the following to acheive efficient patient flow
-## - Airport Flow Management
+### - Airport Flow Management
-## - Casino Psychology
+### - Casino Psychology

-### An Airport-Inspired Attendance Managemnet System
+### An Airport-Inspired Managemnet System
  - Segementation and Pre-Sorting
-     - Similar to how passengers are assigned to terminals and gates, patients are sorted pre-arrival based on:
+     - Similar to how passengers are assigned to terminals and gates at an airport, patients can be sorted pre-arrival at the A&E sites based on:
         - Symptom severity
         - Age
         - Using the Loading Function defined.